Click on a question below to view the answer:

 The American College of Phlebology is an organization dedicated to the diagnosis and treatment of vein disorders, including cosmetic and the more serious disorders; such as phlebitis and ulceration.

-The top credential a doctor can receive is becoming board certified.
-A doctor who achieves board certification has demonstrated extensive training and experience in the field.
+The top credential a doctor can receive is becoming certified.
+A doctor who achieves certification has demonstrated extensive training and experience in the field.
 The facility must provide a color flow duplex ultrasound that is mandatory for accurate diagnosis of vein disease.
 Many times, a simple appearing superficial vein can be caused by an underlying deeper vein.
 An ultrasound is needed for accurate diagnosis and appropriate treatment.

 At California Vein Specialist, we use an ultrasound to diagnosis, treat, and later confirm the proper closure of vein that has occurred.

 Endovenous laser ablation is minimally invasive and very safe.
 The worst complication would be a blood clot in the leg.
 This is very rare complication compared to any surgical procedure.
 In answer to your second question, if the larger saphenous vein is refluxing, or non functioning, the blood has already by- passed that vein.
 So when you close it off, it will actually make your leg health improve and help preserve the normal veins.
 The long term venous health will improve if the vein is ablated, but if untreated, will only become worse.